-eBay might be the worlds largest online auction site, but when it comes to accepting responsibility for what is posted on it’s site, or getting involved in problematic transactions, the company is more content to sit back and collect its fees than get involved.
+eBay might be the worlds largest online auction site, but when it comes to accepting responsibility for what is posted on its site, or getting involved in problematic transactions, the company is more content to just sit back and collect its fees.

 While the cyberspace giant might like to promote itself as “a safe and reputable place to trade,” many people have found this not to be the case.
 Hijacking of sites and theft of user identities is a problem the company acknowledges, but refuses to release any figures on.